bugsnag/depercolator/README.md

 ## Options
-- `-o, --output [filepath]`: Change path of resulting file (defaults to same path as original with different extension)
+- `-o, --output [filepath]`: Change path of resulting file (defaults to same path as original with a different extension)
 - `-e, --eslint-fix`: Perform eslint --fix on resulting file (requires that eslint be present)
 - `--prefer-const`: Use `const` when converting from coffeescript